10 years in the Making at Macquarie Cloud Services

 More recently, I recall a conversation when reviewing the Great Place to Work paperwork, it was a simple statement… “Make sure you talk to Marianne in the People team, she’s the culture person”.
 I stopped and looked at him before I replied with “In Cloud Services, culture is everyone’s responsibility”.
 It is.
 And we’re never complacent.
 We survey, we review, we listen, together we plan and improve, but most importantly we challenge.
 Yes, discussions may be tough.
 Never combatant but provoking and absolutely mandatory if we are to be the best place to work.
 And we are determined.

-People and culture are important to us every day and so we see it fitting that we share our stories, approach and behaviour to feature as one of Australia’s Best Places to Work, with a 19th position ranking under our belts from 2019.
-Our 2020 results will be published in a couple of weeks.
+People and culture are important to us every day and so we see it fitting that we share our stories, approach and behaviour to feature as one of Australia’s Best Places to Work, with #2 position ranking under our belts in 2023.
 But for me, from my interview to this day, we always remember culture at Macquarie Cloud Services is not about winning awards, it’s about ensuring our customers and colleagues win – all day every day.